ameliastr/OSI_Model_Lab_Project/README.md

 ## Additional Files

-- `lab_report.md`: A detailed, step-by-step walkthrough of each exercise.
+- "lab_report.md": A detailed, step-by-step walkthrough of each exercise.
-- `screenshots/`: (Optional) Captures of commands, tools, and outputs.
+- "screenshots": Captures of commands, tools, and outputs.
-- `configs/`: (Optional) Terminal outputs or network config files.

 ---